-If you hope to study food science, you are no doubt interested in learning more about scholarships for food science majors.
+If you hope to study food science, you are no doubt interested in learning more about scholarships for food science majors studying in food science and technology programs.
 Food science is a growing field whose practitioners study the makeup of food in order to develop and improve foods for consumers.
 Food technologists use the knowledge of food science to help manufacture foods for the food industry in the U.S. That industry is a large one, and the job outlook in this field is strong.
 Below are some scholarships for food majors that you can look into, some offered by foundations and others by food manufacturers and specific universities.
-Those are good types of potential scholarship providers to research.

 Top Food Science Scholarships Available

 Feeding Tomorrow is the name of the Foundation of the Institute of Food Technologists (IFT).
 Under the tagline of “feeding the minds that feed the world,” the foundation provides almost 100 scholarships annually to food science majors, whether undergraduate students or graduate students.
 These include scholarships for incoming freshmen (given to high school students) and to undergraduate students and those pursuing their MS and PhDs in food science.

 GOYA Foods Culinary Arts Scholarship Program

 GOYA is a company known for its food products, particularly beans and rice.
 Through the Goya Foods Culinary Arts Scholarship Program, the company offers four scholarships in the amount of $5,000 every year to students who are studying in either the food sciences or culinary arts.
 These financial aid awards are granted to students enrolling as freshmen in colleges, and if the students stay eligible, they can receive that amount annually throughout all four years of their undergraduate work for a total award of $20,000.